AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 Persistent memory optimized instances use high-capacity persistent memory, and provide slower access and higher data durability than the instances that use regular memory do.
 When persistent memory optimized instances are stopped or restarted, data in their persistent memory is not lost.
 Persistent memory can be used as:

--   Memory: You can move some data from regular memory to persistent memory, such as non-hotspot data that does not require high-speed storage access.
-Persistent memory offers high capacity at a low price per GiB and can help reduce the total cost of ownership \(TCO\) of memory.
+-   Memory: You can move some data from regular memory to persistent memory, such as non-hot data that does not require high-speed storage access.
+Persistent memory offers large capacity at a low price per GiB and can help reduce the total cost of ownership \(TCO\) per GiB of memory.
--   Local SSDs: Persistent memory can function like ultra-high performance SSDs to offer a read/write latency as low as 400 nanoseconds.
-Therefore, persistent memory is ideal for core application databases that require consistent response time.
-You can replace cache disks with persistent memory to achieve higher IOPS, higher bandwidth, and lower latency and improve the business performance of the entire cluster.
+-   Local SSDs: Persistent memory can be used as ultra-high performance SSDs to offer a read/write latency as low as 400 nanoseconds.
+You can use persistent memory for core application databases that require consistent response time.
+You can also replace cache disks with persistent memory to achieve higher IOPS, higher bandwidth, and lower latency and improve the business performance of the entire cluster.

 ## What requirements do persistent memory optimized instances have for operating systems?

 The following image versions can be used on persistent memory optimized instances:

 Alibaba Cloud provides support for Alibaba Cloud Linux 2.
 Alibaba Cloud Linux 2 integrates tools for scenarios to which persistent memory is applicable to work out of the box.
-In some scenarios such as scenarios where Redis applications are used, Alibaba Cloud Linux 2 outperforms community editions of Linux by 20%.
+In some scenarios such as scenarios where Redis applications are used, Alibaba Cloud Linux 2 outperforms Linux community editions by 20%.

 ## After I purchase a persistent memory optimized instance, how do I configure its persistent memory as memory?

 You can use tools to configure the persistent memory as memory.
-For more information, see [t1986683.md\#]().
+For more information, see [Configure the usage mode of persistent memory](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).

 ## When persistent memory is used as memory on a persistent memory optimized instance, can I deploy and run Redis applications on the instance?

-You can significantly reduce the memory TCO for Redis applications by running them on persistent memory optimized instances.
-However, to ensure performance, we recommend that you modify the Redis applications by classifying their data and storing the data in different places.
-You can store non-hotspot data in persistent memory and hotspot data in regular memory.
+You can significantly reduce the TCO per GiB of memory for Redis applications by running them on persistent memory optimized instances.
+However, to ensure performance, we recommend that you modify the Redis applications by stratifying their data and storing the data in different places.
+You can store non-hot data in persistent memory and hot data in regular memory.

-To reduce your modification costs, Alibaba Cloud provides re6p instance types specially for Redis applications.
+To reduce your modification costs, Alibaba Cloud provides re6p instance types specifically for Redis applications.
 You can deploy Redis applications on instances of the re6p instance types by running several commands.
-For more information, see [t1986409.md\#]().
+For more information, see [Deploy Redis applications on re6p instances](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md).

 **Note:** When you purchase persistent memory optimized instances, select instance types named in the ecs.re6p-redis.<nx\>large format.

 ## I already have a Redis cluster based on regular memory and want to migrate business from this cluster to persistent memory optimized instances.
 How do I do this?
 What items do I need to take note of?

 You must ensure business consistency and data reliability while you are migrating business from the Redis cluster to persistent memory optimized instances.
 We recommend that you first purchase a single persistent memory optimized instance and test it with a small amount of required business to check whether the basic performance and capacity model of the instance meet your business requirements.
-If the basic performance and capacity model of the instance meet your business requirements, you can scale out to more persistent memory optimized instances and take over from the entire Redis cluster.
+If the basic performance and capacity model of the instance meet your business requirements, you can scale out to more persistent memory optimized instances and take over business from the entire Redis cluster.

-## Can I deploy and run a parameter server \(PS\) architecture on persistent memory optimized instances whose persistent memory is used as memory?
+## Can I deploy and run a parameter server \(PS\) architecture on persistent memory optimized instances where persistent memory is used as memory?

 Server nodes in a PS architecture store all training parameters of training clusters, traditionally in their memory.
 These parameters consume a large amount of memory and are expensive to store.
-When you run a PS architecture on persistent memory optimized instances whose persistent memory is used as memory, we recommend that you store all parameters in persistent memory and only hash tables in regular memory.
+When you run a PS architecture on persistent memory optimized instances where persistent memory is used as memory, we recommend that you store all parameters in persistent memory and only hash tables in regular memory.
 This way, the TCO of training clusters can be significantly reduced.

-You can modify the applications to suit your business requirements,or [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to contact Alibaba Cloud for technical support.
+You can modify the applications to suit your business requirements, or [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to contact Alibaba Cloud for technical support.

 ## After I purchase a persistent memory optimized instance, how do I configure its persistent memory as local SSDs?

 You can use tools to configure the persistent memory as local SSDs.
-For more information, see [t1986683.md\#]().
+For more information, see [Configure the usage mode of persistent memory](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).

 ## To which applications are local SSDs that can deliver higher performance applicable?